Initiatives in FY 2010

 In addition to promoting energy conservation, we stress the concepts of measurement, examination, and control.

 Our current analysis starts with measurement of the amount of energy such as electricity and gas.
 This allows us to understand the actual consumption situation in a building so that we can then examine factors such as machinery performance, operating efficiency, and operating times.
-We then create improvement plans.
-This leads to accurate and effective energy conservation measures, and to control of energy consumption.

 Since the second half of 2008, we have further strengthened our execution framework by assigning, on every floor of every building, someone in charge of energy conservation, as well as an energy conservation promoter, which has contributed to the continuation of our initiatives.